Renu1213/100Hires-cursor-setup/README.md

 ISSUE: The required extensions were not available through the Marketplace interface.
 Searching the Marketplace for "Claude Code" returned no relevant results.

-SOLVED BY: The extensions were installed directly using the Cursor CLI with the following commands: cursor --install-extension anthropic.claude-code cursor --install-extension openai.chatgpt
+SOLVED BY: The extensions were installed directly using the Cursor CLI with the following commands:

+ "cursor --install-extension anthropic.claude-code"

+ "cursor --install-extension openai.chatgpt"

 Issue 04